Some new results on decidability for elementary algebra and geometry

 This establishes that the decision problem for normed spaces is at least as general as the decision problem for inner product spaces, which in turn is at least as general as the decision problem for vector spaces.
 It will emerge in what follows that the decision problem for normed spaces is in fact dramatically harder than the other two.
 Intuitively, one might see this as expressing the fact that one has freedom to describe very ``exotic'' norms, whereas the freedom to define inner products is more constrained.

 \Subsubsection{Possibility of quantifier elimination} It is not hard to see that we cannot have quantifier elimination in the basic language we are considering, for any of the vector space theories.
 For if so, any closed formula would be equivalent to a ground formula.
 Now the vector-valued subterms in a ground formula are formed from $\VO$ using addition and scalar multiplication and so evaluate to $\VO$ in any model.
 Thus the truth of a ground formula is independent of the space in which it is interpreted.
-So quantifier elimination would imply completeness, that all models are elementarily equivalent.
-This is certainly not the case however: we can write down formulas expressing properties of the dimension and/or the norm.
+So quantifier elimination would imply that all models are elementarily equivalent.
+This is certainly not the case however: we can write down formulas expressing non-trivial properties of the dimension and/or the norm.
 For example, the dimension is finite and $\leq n$ iff there is a spanning set of at most $n$ vectors:

-However we will see in section \ref{sec:qelim} that if these sentences $\pD_{{\le}n}$ are treated as atomic predicates, there {\em is} a full quantifier elimination algorithm for vector spaces and for inner product spaces.
+We will see in Section~\ref{sec:qelim} that, if these sentences $\pD_{{\le}n}$ are treated as atomic predicates, there {\em is} a full quantifier elimination algorithm for vector spaces and for inner product spaces.
 This allows us to decide validity in all vector spaces or all those with a specific restriction on the dimension.
-Moreover, it implies the existence, for any formula $P$ in this theory, of a bound $k$ such that $P$ holds in all vector (or inner product) spaces iff it holds in all those of dimension $k$.
-In other words, if a formula $P$ in the language of inner product spaces is satisfiable, it is satisfiable in an inner product space of a specific finite dimension.
+Moreover, it implies the existence, for any formula $\phi$ in this theory, of a bound $k$ such that $\phi$ holds in all vector (or inner product) spaces iff it holds in all those of dimension at most $k$.
+In other words, if a formula $\phi$ in the language of inner product spaces is satisfiable, it is satisfiable in an inner product space with a specific finite upper bound on the dimension.

 If we turn to normed spaces, however, the situation changes dramatically.
-We will see in section \ref{sec:undec} that the theory is undecidable, so no algorithmically useful quantifier elimination in an expanded language exists.
+We will see in Section~\ref{sec:undec} that the theory is undecidable, so no algorithmically useful quantifier elimination in an expanded language exists.
 We will show below that there are satisfiable formulas that are satisfiable only in infinite-dimensional normed spaces.
 Moreover, quantifier elimination in the unexpanded language must even fail for purely additive formulas (no scalar multiplication or inner products, and scalar-vector multiplication only for integer constants), since we can for example express the fact that the dimension is $\leq 1$ by:

 and distinguish the 1-norm and 2-norm by:

 (This holds for the euclidean norm in any number of dimensions, but fails in $\real^2$ with the 1-norm $\|(x_1,x_2)\| = |x_1| + |x_2|$, as can be seen by setting $\Vx = (1,0)$, $\Vy = (0,1)$.)